kdeng00/icarus_models/README.md

-A library containing commonly used models and functions that is used throughout icarus projects.
-This reduces the amount of duplicated code without a benefit.
+A library containing commonly used structs, functions, enums, constants and other code that is used throughout the icarus projects.
+Code from this library serves as the model for other projects in the icarus project.